williamrongerude/StormAnalysis/README.md

 # StormAnalysis
-Example of how to develop a supervised regression model with publicly available data
+How to develop a supervised regression model with publicly available data